htw-projekt-p2p-volltextsuche/Crawler/README.md

     // Affiliation of the speaker.
 This can be his/her role in the Bundestag or for example his party.
     "affiliation": "string",

-    // Date of the speech in the format dd.mm.yyyy "date": "dd-mm-yyyy",
+    // Date of the speech in the format yyyy-mm-dd "date": "yyyy-mm-dd",

     // Entire processed content of the speech.
     "text": "string"